Do you wonder,

-Three-phase motors have a higher power factor as compare to the single-phase motor.
+Three-phase motors have a higher power factor as compared to single-phase motors.

-In the single-phase system, if the fault occurs in the network, then the power supply completely fails.
+In the single-phase system, if a fault occurs in the network, then the power supply completely fails.
 This is because it consists of only one phase.

 In a three-phase system, the network has three phases.
-If the fault occurs on any one of the phases, the other two phases can continuously supply the power.
+If the fault occurs in any one of the phases, the other two phases can continuously supply the power.

-For the rectifier service, three-phase AC is smoother than the single-phase system.
+For the rectifier service, three-phase AC is smoother than a single-phase system.
 The three-phase voltage supply is easy to filter out the ripple components.

 We already have seen how a three-phase system is more reliable.
 The three-phase supply requires less maintenance as compared to a single-phase supply.

-If you have any specific point to discuss the difference between single-phase and 3 phase, let me know in the comment.
+If you have any specific points to discuss the difference between single phase and 3 phase, let me know in the comment.